viccic/GEO5017-Machine-Learning-for-the-Built-Environment/README.md

 ## Running the Code
 In main.py:
 * Specify 3D input points
+For each model the user can customize:
-* Specify Learning Rate
+* Learning Rate
+* Maximum number of iterations
-* Specify Iterations
+* Tolerance

 When the output results in very high values, the learning rate might be too large